 Most of what gets sold as mirin outside of Japan is actually just flavoured corn syrup.
 It’s very sweet, lacks any alcohol (unlike true mirin), and I’m decidedly not a fan.
 Check out the Diversivore Pantry Page on Mirin for more information about varieties and how to choose the good stuff.
 If you can only get the syrupy stuff, I personally think you’re better off using a mixture of sake and sugar.
 The link above covers how to handle that substitution.

-Light soy sauce is (and this point cannot be made strongly enough) mild, or low-sodium soy sauce.
+Light soy sauce is NOT (and this point cannot be made strongly enough) mild, or low-sodium soy sauce.
 Light soy sauce is lighter in COLOUR than dark soy sauce, but is actually stronger in flavour.
 If you’re not sure what you’re using, you can’t really go wrong with a good quality (preferably brewed) all-purpose soy sauce.
 I like Japanese brands for Japanese cooking, but some mellower and less assertive Chinese/Taiwanese brands work very nicely too.

 Finally, a few notes about dashi.
 Dashi is the fundamental ‘sea-stock’ used to make an enormous variety of Japanese dishes.
 It’s very easy to make, but the ingredients are unfamiliar to many.
 In this dish, I use kombu-dashi, which is made with kombu (seaweed) only and no katsuobushi (skipjack tuna flakes).
 You can use standard dashi, good instant dashi (I personally don’t like the cheap MSG-heavy stuff), or simply substitute water.
 You lose a little bit of the briny/umami element, but it’s still amazing without it.
 If you do want to explore kombu and how to use it, check out my detailed guide here.